Accurate Lung Nodules Segmentation with Detailed Representation Transfer and Soft Mask Supervision: Experiments

-\textbf{(1) Soft mask is easier for network learning:} For training networks, \emph{soft mask} labeling is a regularization strategy that softens the traditional one-hot type of label, which can effectively suppress over-fitting while calculating loss values.
-Specifically, using an independent distribution $u(y)$, the original ground-truth distribution $q(y|x)$ and $u(y)$ are mixed and mapped to $q{}'(y|x)$:
+Our \emph{Soft Mask} labeling can also be seen as a regularization strategy that softens the traditional one-hot type of label like label smooth in knowledge distillation~\cite{li2022distilling,zhu2020knowledge}, which can effectively suppress the over-fitting when calculating loss values.
+Specifically, using an independent distribution $u(y)$, the original ground truth distribution $q(y|x)$ and $u(y)$ are mixed and mapped to $q{}'(y|x)$:

-which is consistent with our practice by using the \emph{soft mask} as ground truth for training.
-The soft mask softens the binary labels, alleviating sample imbalance and overfitting during training.
+which is consistent with our practice by using the \emph{Soft Mask} as the ground truth for training.
+The \emph{Soft Mask} softens the binary labels, alleviating sample imbalance and overfitting during training.
+Besides, the non-binary labels of edge regions contain richer structural information like teacher model output in the knowledge distillation.

-For transfer learning, the core idea of Knowledge Distillation~\cite{Hinton:2015:DK} is to obtain a small model that is more suitable for reasoning from training the large model by migrating knowledge.

-In the distillation of large-scale networks~\cite{Hinton:2018:LSD}, Hinton believes that the best training objective function is shown in Equ. \ref{equ:l}, in which the loss function is a combination of the soft and the hard targets, while the weight value of the soft objective function should be larger.

-This means that we can use CasGAN to train a soft segmentation network as a teacher network and pass the knowledge to a binary segmentation network to make the student network learn better.

-\textbf{(2) Soft mask has more accurate segmentation to retain more useful information:} There is a lot of pathological information on the edge of the lesion, but the binary mask often does not retain them well.
-Because soft mask achieves smooth transition of edges, it not only has better visual effects but also represents more edge detail information.
-As shown in Figure \ref{fig:ROI}, our \emph{soft mask} contains more information than the \emph{binary mask}.
-This information should not be discarded.

-Based on these advantages, in addition to better visualization, soft masks can also be used in the following applications: \begin{itemize} \item \textbf{Softening the binary labels:} We propose a method to soften the original binary mask image $I^{Mask}$.
-We take the maximum of the pixels corresponding to $I_{x,y}^{Mask}$ and the soft mask $I_{x,y}^{SoftMask}$ obtained by section \ref{SoftMask}.
-This ensures that the information of the original binary mask is preserved and the edges is smooth.
-When testing, simply set the threshold to close to 255 to perform binary segmentation.
-We verified this idea in section~\ref{exp3} and \ref{exp4}.

-\item \textbf{Cascading CasGAN to provide prior information:} As shown in Figure \ref{fig:attention}, we use CasGAN to generate soft masks as prior information and input them to a segmentation network.
-This is also a form of soft attention, CasGAN learns to generate a soft mask and uses it to guide the student network to better segmentation.
-This method can significantly improve some low-quality labeled segmentation tasks.
-We verified this idea in section~\ref{exp4}. \\ \item \textbf{Radiomics analysis:} For radiomics analysis, the ROI (Region Of Interest) of \emph{soft mask} preserves more edge details of the lung nodules, which is useful for radiomics feature extraction and analysis.
-We verified this idea in section~\ref{exp5}. \end{itemize}